Complete a minor in materials science or take related coursework, cross-listed by parent department.

 A nucleus of medical research, education, and patient care, the School of Medicine and Dentistry is a five-minute walk from the River Campus.
 Materials science students at Rochester conduct research alongside faculty in the departments of dermatology, microbiology and immunology, or biochemistry and biophysics.

-The Laboratory for Laser Energetics is the largest university-based U.S. Department of Energy program in the nation—and it houses the most powerful laser systems found at any academic institution in the world.
+The Laboratory for Laser Energetics is the largest university-based U.S. Department of Energy program in the nation—it houses the most powerful laser systems found at any academic institution in the world.
 At Rochester, materials science students and researchers regularly harness these unique resources.

 The Institute of Optics was the nation’s first optical science, engineering, and design program—and it remains at the vanguard of optics education and research.
 Materials science research in this domain focuses on the properties of materials important to optical applications, including nanophotonics.